RHIT-CSSE/csse332/Docs/syllabus.md

 ### Homework

 Homework assignments are listed on the class schedule.
-Some homework assignments require code solutions and will be submitted via svn.
+Some homework assignments require code solutions and submission instructions can be found [here](https://github.com/RHIT-CSSE/csse332/blob/master/Docs/getting_and_submitting_code.md).
 Others involve paper and pencil solutions and will be handed in during class.
-Specific submission instructions are included in each homework assignment.
+Submission instructions are included in each homework assignment.
 Be sure to include your name and any other required information (e.g. collaboration) in each submission.

 ### Quizzes